Towards White-Box Deep Wireless Sensing

 \section{Implementation}

-We implement \sysname as a complex-valued neural network using the PyTorch complex framework, which differs from mimicking complex numbers with two real-valued channels by adhering to complex-domain algebra for correctness and computing gradients with the Conjugate Wirtinger derivative for complex-valued optimization.
-In this section, we first introduce the preprocessing and post-processing techniques.
-Next, we present the training scheme.
+We implement \sysname as a fully complex-valued network in PyTorch and release the code at {\url{https://github.com/aiot-lab/RF-CRATE}}.
+All layers follow complex-domain algebra, and we optimize the model using conjugate Wirtinger derivatives to correctly handle non-holomorphic objectives \cite{kreutz_delgadoComplexGradientOperator2009, trabelsiDeepComplexNetworks2018}.
+This section summarizes (i) modality-specific signal preprocessing, (ii) a unified patching pipeline that converts heterogeneous sensing signals into complex token sequences, (iii) task heads and losses, and (iv) the training setup.